-If you plan to invite family members from outside the U.S. who will need tourist visas, we will be happy to provide you with a letter to support their visa applications.
-Contact the International Student Services office for details.
+If you plan to invite family members from outside the U.S. who will need tourist visas, we will be happy to

 The Diversity Center is dedicated to bridge the gap between the UIS campus and the Springfield and the surrounding communities.